Open Access Policy

 Revisions

 A revised manuscript should be submitted via the revision link provided in the decision letter, and not as a new manuscript.
 The revision should also be accompanied by a point-by-point response to referees explaining how the manuscript has been changed.
-We aim for accepted manuscripts to undergo one round of revision before being accepted for publication, so please ensure that all issues raised have been addressed in the first round of revision.

-Final submission and acceptance
+Final Submission and Acceptance

 Appeals

-Even in cases where Journal of e-Science Letters do not invite resubmission of a manuscript, some authors may ask the Editorial Board to reconsider a rejection decision.
-These are considered appeals, which, by policy, must take second place to the normal workload.
-In practice, this means that decisions on appeals often take several weeks.
-Only one appeal is permitted for each manuscript, and appeals can only take place after peer review.
-Final decisions on appeals will be made by the Editorial Board Member handling the paper.
+Even in cases where Journal of e-Science Letters does not invite resubmission of a manuscript, some authors may ask the Editorial Board to reconsider a rejection decision.
+These are considered appeals and, by policy, take second place to the normal workload, so decisions on appeals often take several weeks.

+Decisions are reversed on appeal only if the relevant Editorial Board Member is convinced that the original decision was a serious mistake.
 If an appeal merits further consideration, the Editorial Board Member may send the authors’ response and the revised paper out for further peer review.